 Inside: This mealtime hack is so simple, but works!
 If you’re wondering how to get a toddler to eat vegetables, try this first before stressing over family dinners.
 Perfect for when your kids won’t eat.
+Disclosure: Post contains affiliate links, which means if you make a purchase, at no extra cost to you, I may earn a small commission.

 You know how the story goes, right?